ably-labs/models/README.md

   return result.json();
 }

-// a function used by the model to update the model state when a change event is received async function onPostUpdated(state: Post, event: OptimisticEvent | ConfirmedEvent) {
+// a function used by the model to merge a change event that is received and the existing model state async function merge(state: Post, event: OptimisticEvent | ConfirmedEvent) {
   return {
     ...state,
     text: event.data, // replace the previous post text field with the new value }
 }

-// a function that the user can call to mutate the model data in your backend async function updatePost(context: MutationContext, content: string) {
+// a function that you might use to mutate the model data in your backend async function updatePost(mutationId: string, content: string) {
   const result = await fetch(`/api/post`, {
     method: 'PUT',
-    body: JSON.stringify({ content }),
+    body: JSON.stringify({ mutationId, content }),
   });
   return result.json();
 }

-// create a new model instance called 'post' const model = models.Model<Post, { updatePost: typeof updatePost }>('post');
+// create a new model instance called 'post' by passing the sync and merge functions const model = await modelsClient.models.get<Post>({

-// register the functions we defined above await model.$register({
+  name: 'post',
+  channelName: 'models:posts',
   $sync: sync,
-  $update: {
-    'posts': {
-      'update': onPostUpdated,
-    },
-  },
-  $mutate: {
-    updatePost,
-  },
-});
+  $merge: merge,
+})

 // subscribe to live changes to the model data! model.subscribe((err, post) => {